UnityGuillaume/MarkdownRenderer/README.md

 **This package is neither endorsed nor supported by Unity, this is a personal project**

-This package add rendering of markdown file in Unity by using UIElement.
+This package add rendering of markdown file in the Unity Editor by using UIElement.

 > In Unity 2021.x and 2022.1, this will use reflection to handle links, so it could
 > break in some patch releases if those classes are changed.